(Text updated April 4, 2019)

 The next photo shows the kit when it’s closed and secured with a mini-bungee cord.
 Since I took the photo I substituted two strong rubber bands for the bungee cord.
 The kit weighs 13 ounces (370 grams).
 I used duct tape to seal the little breathing holes from the inside, to help keep water out.
 The case used to belong to my college hiking partner but after I admired a little too openly, he gave it to me.
 Great guy.

-I also carry several first aid items separately from the kit: a 36 inch Sam Splint, an Ace elastic bandage, a WaterJel 4 by 16 inch burn dressing, a Swat-T tourniquet, an Adventure Medical Kits wound cleaning and closing kit, and 100 ml of sterile saline solution.
-These additional items allow me to deal with sprains and minor fractures of the extremities, burns, deep gashes, and grit in someone's eye.
+I also carry several first aid items separately from the kit: a 36 inch Sam Splint, an Ace elastic bandage, a Swat-T tourniquet, an Adventure Medical Kits wound cleaning and closing kit, and 100 ml of sterile saline solution.
+These additional items can help me deal with sprains and minor fractures of the extremities, deep gashes, and grit in someone's eye.
+If the excursion includes a campfire, I can also throw in a WaterJel 4 by 16 inch burn dressing.

 Admittedly, a kit this extensive is way up on the curve of diminishing returns, in terms of weight and volume versus injuries a hiker likely to see.
 But if you injure yourself badly out there and turn to a stranger for help, you'll be hoping that the stranger has a kit like this one.

-The main thing is, take a decent first aid kit with you every time you step into the boonies.
+The more important point is that you need to take a decent first aid kit with you every time you step into the boonies.
 If you're not interested in building a first aid kit from scratch, take a look at Adventure Medical Kits' Ultralight/Watertight series.
 The ".5" weighs just under 4 ounces (110 grams)and is best for taking care of yourself.
 The ".7" weights 8 ounces (230 grams) and its contents make sense for serious jaunts.

 Last but definitely not least: you need to know how to use the first aid items in your pack.
 If you haven't already taken a first aid course, make that a priority.